learn-co-students/flatiron-store-project-v-000/README.md

   * We're going to treat our shopping cart like a session; a cart is instantiated and marked as a session when we add our first item to our cart.
   * line_items are like join tables between items and carts.
 They come into existance when we add an item to our cart.
   * Orders are instantiated during checkout and belong to a cart.
 They will act as a join table between a user and a cart.
-  * an Item has a title, price, and inventory (integer)
+  * an Item has a title, price (integer, in cents), and inventory (integer)
   * a Category has a title
   * a Line item has a quantity
-  * an Order has a status and total (which comes from the cart's total)
+  * an Order has a status and total (integer, in cents, which comes from the cart's total)

 2. Functionality through class and instance methods and controller actions
   * Use the tests to guide basic functionality